pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 #### Push payload helper

-Use helper to format payloads for Push messages; pass its output to Message.
+Use the helper to format payloads for Push messages.

 ```
 1